 Fallout 4 Configuration Tool

 Since you are playing Fallout 4 on PC, chances are that you want to fiddle about with its settings a bit.
 This small and easy tool allows you to adjust things like field of view, framerate locks, and mouse sensitivity.

 Ever fancied a Deathclaw as a sidekick?
 The Beast Master mod allows you to do just that, granting you the power to tame creatures in the wild and recruit them as companions.
 They won’t just simply follow you around either; the mod has functions to let you rename your pet, accessorise them, send them out on scavenger hunts, and mutate them with serums.
 A far more interesting creature feature than the Wasteland Workshop’s taming function.

 More a bit of fun than an actual hybrid of two game styles, Minecraft FO4 brings the visual flair of Minecraft to the wasteland.
-A new location, it has all your favourite blocks: grass, dirt, wood, redstone, and more.
+As a new location, it has all your favourite blocks: grass, dirt, wood, redstone, and more.
 Fallout enemies have been Minecrafted up, so expect to see raiders with bright green faces take on the role of creepers.
 A settlement area allows you to using crafting within this world, making it a little Minecrafty, but this is mostly about bringing fun, colourful nonsense to Fallout’s dour world.

 Ransacked Relays and Shuddersome Subways

 If you are hungry for additional scripted content, then this quest mod will keep you going a little further.
 It contains two new dungeons with questlines that hand out decent rewards.
 There are bosses to be fought, new weapons to be found, and creepiness to endure.
 It is fully voiced, too, to keep up those professional standards.